U.N. agency: U.S. ruling on Argentina debt doesn't comply with U.S. law

 “The rulings have made future debt restructuring much more difficult as debtors are left with only moral suasion and foreign relations as weapons to encourage creditor coordination,” the agency said.

-“They have also strengthened the hand of creditors even though their behavior can be among the underlying causes of debt crises.”
+“They have also strengthened the hand of creditors even though their behaviour can be among the underlying causes of debt crises.”

 Eventually the cost to Argentina could go well beyond the potential $15 billion in claims, UNCTAD said, pointing out that if Argentina paid the holdouts, it might have to also give the same terms to creditors that accepted the previous debt swaps.